 There is no simple answer to this question.
 Since a truck accident can lead to devastating injuries and property damage, the settlement amount should cover all your accident-related losses.
 An attorney will calculate all your expenses and help you determine whether a settlement offer is fair.

-Factors that influence your truck accident settlement include the following:
+Factors that influence your truck accident settlement include:

 - The degree of fault in the crash